Kirk Merrington Primary School

 Continuing the Reading Journey beyond Phonics

-Weekly reading lessons Year 2- Year 6
+Daily reading lessons Year 2- Year 6

-• Reading lessons focus on the comprehension reading skills.
+We teach reading skills once a day in a dedicated reading lesson.
+Reading lessons focus on the comprehension reading skills.
 The children are exposed to a range of questions to enhance their understanding of texts.
 We carefully direct questions towards vocabulary, inference, summarising and predicting.

 • Children are put into smaller groups so that reading can be assessed accurately, and more targeted, directed questioning can take place.